Black & White Irian Jaya/West Papua New Guinea photos are here: B&W West Papua New Guinea

 In Irian Jaya the mountain trails almost always go the most direct route: straight up or straight down.
 There is very little zig-zagging back and forth up a steep mountain.
-And when they traverse the side of a mountain they are often very narrow, only the width of one foot, and with drop-offs to deep gorges with boulders and raging rivers below.
+And when they traverse the side of a mountain they are often very narrow, only the width of one of my feet (~12 cm), and with drop-offs to deep gorges with boulders and raging rivers below.
 They are almost always very slippery mud.

 Killing the pig Me with Lani people Butchering the pig